"Love is the only reality and it is not a mere sentiment.

 Connecting the Dots

-Yesterday, it was back to square one.
+Yesterday, I was back to square one.
 I cast slogan 1: Train in the Preliminaries.
-The preliminaries include a contemplation of the Four Reminders:
+As well as the cultivation of a meditation practice, the preliminaries include a contemplation of the Four Reminders:

 - 1. Maintain an awareness of the preciousness of human life.